w3c/wai-curricula/content/content-author/clarity.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate how to provide the extended form for abbreviations and acronyms.
 For example, including the extensions just after the abbreviation and acronym the first time they appear in the document.
 * Reflect with students about terms that are difficult to understand, including jargon and terms that require advanced reading ability.
 Demonstrate how to provide substitutions for those terms when possible.
-Explain how to provide explanations when they cannot be changed, for example including a glossary of terms in the document.
+Explain how to provide explanations when the terms cannot be changed, for example including a glossary of terms in the document.

 #### Ideas to Assess Knowledge for Topic